How to Create a Memorial Bench

 The cost of a memorial bench depends on many variables.
 Material, size, desired personalization, and location all play a role in pricing.
 Higher grade materials and more engraving will cost more than a simple bench with a standard plaque.
 Tourist locations and landmarks make for premium real-estate.
 It’s a good idea to decide on a budget before shopping around.

-Memorial Benches From Wabash Valley Furnishings
+Buying a Bench In-Memory From Wabash Valley Furnishings

 Wabash Valley Furnishings is a trusted supplier of outdoor furniture.
 We’ve furnished public parks, amusement parks, outdoor dining arrangements, and tourist destinations.
 We offer an array of memorial benches in different colors, styles, and materials.